raspberrypilearning/mission-space-lab-creator-guide/en/step_1.md

 ### What you will need to make

-Your task is to design a program that will run for 10 minutes aboard the ISS, and in that time, gather data and use it to estimate the speed of the ISS.
-At the end of the 10 minutes, your program must have written a file containing your estimate for the speed of the ISS in kilometres per second.
+Your task is to design an autonomous program that will run for 10 minutes aboard the ISS.
+During this time, your program must gather data from the Astro Pi's sensors or camera and record this information directly to a data file.
+The baseline requirement for your program is to successfully capture your data and ensure they are saved cleanly to a file before your 10-minute slot concludes.
+You can also use your allocated time to run a more complex program or a scientific experiment - the choice is yours!

 You can use our [Astro Pi Replay Tool](https://rpf.io/replay) to simulate your code running live on the Astro Pis on the ISS, to test that your program will work in real time.